TanviVRajput/Air-Cargo-Analysis-SQL/README.md

 **i.
 Find maximum ticket price for each class:**

-- Use window functions to find the maximum ticket price for each class in the ticket_details table.
+- Used window functions to find the maximum ticket price for each class in the ticket_details table.

 **j.
 Enhance speed and performance for route ID 4:**